phac-nml/irida/doc/user/user/sample-metadata/index.md

 ![Line List Metadata Toggle](images/toggle_metadata_button.png)

-The one catch is that the first column cannot be toggled off directly.
+**Note:** the first column cannot be toggled off directly.
 If that field needs to be hidden, drag it to a different column and then toggle the field.

 ![Toggling metadata column](images/toggle_metadata_panel.png)